So Long, Astoria: Touring

 In November and December 2002, the group went on a US tour with Sugarcult, Autopilot Off and Rufio.
 During the tour, the group premiered material from So Long, Astoria.
 In late December and January 2003, the group embarked on the Australian leg of the Kung Fu Records Tour with the Vandals.
 The day following the album's release, an in-store performance was held at a record store in Tempe, Arizona.
 However, due to 1,000 people showing up, the performance was moved to the Arizona State University campus.
 In mid-March, the band appeared on Total Request Live and Late Night with Conan O'Brien.
 Following this, they toured with the Juliana Theory and Further Seems Forever on a two-month tour of the US.
 On May 8, the band appeared on The Late Late Show.
 In mid-June, the group performed at KROQ's Weenie Roast festival.

 From June to August, the Ataris toured as part of the 2003 Warped Tour.
 On July 11, the group appeared on Jimmy Kimmel Live!.
 The group performed at the 2003 MLB All-Star Game in late July.
 In August and September, the band embarked on a European tour, with Matchbook Romance.
 In October and November 2003, the band embarked on the VW Music Ed Tour with Vendetta Red.
 In November, the group went on a US tour with Planes Mistaken for Stars, Vendetta Red, Hopesfall, The Go Reflex and Squirtgun.
-The group appeared on The Late Late Show and The Jay Leno Show on December 1 and December 29, respectively.
+The group appeared on The Late Late Show and The Tonight Show on December 1 and December 29, respectively.
 In February and March 2004, the group went on a UK tour with Planes Mistaken for Stars and Cursive.
 In April, the group went on a tour of Canada.
 In May, the group co-headlined the RiverFusion festival with Something Corporate.
 They then played a few shows with the National Trust, which consisted of Roe and Matt Hart of Squirtgun, and appeared at Hellfest.